iobroker-community-adapters/ioBroker.envertech-pv/README.md

 ### **WORK IN PROGRESS**

--   (mcm1957) added: support to retrieve station-id by username and password
+-   (mcm1957) NEW: Support to retrieve station-id by username and password has been added.
--   (mcm1957) added: support to chek multiple stations within one instance
+-   (mcm1957) NEW: Support to check multiple stations within one instance has been added.
--   (mcm1957) changed: units and roles for states have been reconfigured
+-   (mcm1957) changed: Units and roles for states have been reconfigured.
--   (mcm1957) changed: state structure changed to support multiple stations (and planned local access)
+-   (mcm1957) changed: State structure has been changed to support multiple stations (and for future local access).
--   (mcm1957) changed: userinterface migrated to jsonConfig (admin5)
+-   (mcm1957) changed: Userinterface has been migrated to jsonConfig (admin5).
--   (mcm1957) changed: adapter is running as daemon now
+-   (mcm1957) changed: The adapter is running as daemon.
--   (mcm1957) changed: communication has been changed from deprecated "request" to "axios" package
+-   (mcm1957) changed: The communication has been changed from deprecated "request" to "axios" package.
--   (mcm1957) changed: moved adapter to iobroker-community-adapters organisation
+-   (mcm1957) changed: The adapter has been moved to iobroker-community-adapters organisation.

 ### 0.0.8